 An ongoing, ever-evolving list of plants we grow or that we have seen other gardeners growing well in the tropics.
 Full posts on all of these edible plants, nuts, vegetables, trees, fruits, and herbs are to come.
 We focus on food plants that grow well and easily in tropical garden conditions, not those that require a lot of extra work, pesticides and chemicals.

-In the tropics a lot of your gardening will revolve around perennials.
+In the tropics, a lot of your gardening will revolve around perennials.
 The annual plantings that we’re used to in cooler climates don’t happen so often in a tropical climate.
 Some plants will almost grow themselves with zero effort, others need some work.

 This is not a complete list, this is what we’ve found works so far and have tried to grow with success.
 If you have any more suggestions for food plants to grow in the tropics, please do let us know in the comments.